By Veronica Pamoukaghlian, Senior Technical Writer. Updated January 2019 by Brian Mahany

 In the post we discuss why you should do the right think and report your offshore accounts.
 Assuming some won’t listen, part two is dedicated to whistleblowers who report those that intentionally try to cheat on their taxes.
 Under the IRS Whistleblower Program, those folks are entitled to large cash rewards.
 More on that below.

 How and Why to Comply with Offshore Account Reporting Requirements

 While US laws have been designed to discourage the hiding of large fortunes offshore, many people still do so.
 In fact, the IRS thinks that there are tens of thousands of unreported accounts holding billions of dollars.

 Whether the account was deliberately hidden in an effort to commit tax evasion or was the result of an honest mistake goes to how much the penalties may be abated.

-A tax evasion report by the US Government Accountability Office revealed that by December 2012 the IRS’s offshore programs had resulted in 39,000 disclosures leading to payment of $5.5 billion in taxes and penalties, with 6% of penalty amounts over $1 million.
+A tax evasion report by the US Government Accountability Office revealed that the IRS’s offshore programs had resulted in 39,000 disclosures leading to payment of $5.5 billion in taxes and penalties, with 6% of penalty amounts over $1 million.

 Because the IRS is constantly striking deals with new financial institutions, it is getting harder to hide money.

 Harder but not impossible.
 Now that many foreign banks are cooperating with the IRS, tax cheats have devised a new scheme to hide their wealth from Uncle Sam, the use of shell companies and nominee entities.